Erdmute Alber

-Erdmute Alber (July 14, 1963 in Hamburg) is a German ethnologist with research focus in political and kinship anthropology.
+Erdmute Alber (born July 14, 1963, in Hamburg) is a German ethnologist with research focus in political and kinship anthropology.
 Since 2010 she has held the chair in Social Anthropology at the University of Bayreuth.

-Biography

-Professional career
+Education

-From 1983 to 1990 Erdmute Alber studied literature, Spanish and history at the Eberhard Karls Universität Tübingen and the Freie Universität Berlin.
+From 1983 to 1990, Erdmute Alber studied literature, Spanish and history at the Eberhard Karls Universität Tübingen and the Freie Universität Berlin.
 After completing her master's degree, she worked from 1993 to 2000 as a research assistant at the Institute for Ethnology at the Freie Universität Berlin supervised by Georg Elwert.
 During this time she received her doctorate in 1997 on Transformations of power and rule among the Baatombu in northern Benin (1900-1995).
 Her dissertation was awarded the research promotion prize of the Frobenius Society.
 In the years 2001/02 she was employed as a research assistant in the DFG funded project Social Parenthood in West Africa.

+Career

-From 2002 to 2007 she was appointed junior professor for Social Anthropology at the University of Bayreuth.
+From 2002 to 2007, Alber was appointed junior professor for Social Anthropology at the University of Bayreuth.
 In 2007, Alber was awarded a Heisenberg Professorship by the DFG for her outstanding scientific achievements, which she took up at the University of Bayreuth in 2008/09.
 She has held the Chair of Social Anthropology there since 2010.
 In 2011/12 she also received a fellowship at the research college Work and Age at the Humboldt University of Berlin.
-From 2018 to 2021, Prof. Alber was Vice Dean for Research in the 'Africa Multiple' cluster at the University of Bayreuth.
+From 2018 to 2021, Alber was Vice Dean for Research in the 'Africa Multiple' cluster at the University of Bayreuth.
 From 2019 to 2021 she was director of the Bayreuth Academy of Advanced African Studies, of which she is one of the founding members (2012-2019).
 She has been a member of the funding committee for the KfW Young Talent Award since November 2022.